-The Fundamentals of Engineering Exam (FE Exam), previously called the EIT Exam (Engineer in Training Exam), is for students who are close to finishing an undergraduate engineering degree and wish to be licensed.
-It is the first of two exams that engineers must pass in order to be certified as a professional engineer in the United States by the NCEES.
+The Fundamentals of Engineering Exam (FE Exam), previously called the EIT Exam (Engineer in Training Exam), is for students who are close to finishing an undergraduate engineering degree.
+The exam is the first of two that engineers must pass in order to be certified as a professional engineer in the United States by the NCEES.
 The second exam is the Professional Engineer Exam (PE Exam).

 |A few important facts about the fundamentals of engineering exam:|

 The first half of the test is about general engineering fundamentals, which every engineer ought to know, while the second half focuses on the engineering discipline of examinee's choice e.g. mechanical, civil, structural etc. The best time for you to take FE exam is when you are in the final year of Engineering as that is the time when most of the engineering fundamentals would be still fresh in your memory.
 And only with a little preparation, you might be able to pass the exam with very good scores.
 But even if you are an engineer in practice, you should not worry.
 We are sure that if you buy one of our FE exam practice courses and pay heed to it you will pass the exam with flying colors.

 |A simplified break down of the FE Exam:|

 7% - Fluid Mechanics

 7% - Material Properties